mahendrapaipuri/ceems/website/docs/01-philisophy.md

 TCP and UDP protocols for both IPv4 and IPv6 can be gathered by using carefully crafted bpf programs and attaching to relevant kernel functions.

-This is a distributed approach where a daemon exporter will run on each compute node.
+This is a distributed approach where a daemon Prometheus exporter will run on each compute node.
 Whenever Prometheus make a scrape request, the exporter will walk through cgroup file system and bpf program maps and exposes the data to Prometheus.
 As reading cgroups file system is relatively cheap, there is a very little overhead running this daemon service.
 Similarly, BPF programs are extremely fast and efficient as they are run in kernel space.
 On average the exporter takes less than 20 MB of memory.

-## Energy consumption
+### Energy metrics

 In an age where green computing is becoming more and more important, it is essential to expose the energy consumed by the compute units to the users to make them more aware.